Solar Energy Pros and Cons: How to Power Your Small Business

 Is solar power reliable?

 Solar panels can still generate energy when it’s cloudy, just not as much.
-There are batteries that save power for use when it’s dark out, but they can be cost-prohibitive.
-For these reasons, many businesses stay connected to their local power grid to use as a backup source.
+Some batteries save power for use when it’s dark out, but they can be cost-prohibitive.
+For these reasons, many businesses stay connected to their local power grid as a backup source.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.